 "How a Handful of Cartoonists Empowered Generations of Latin Americans" by Arturo Conde, UNIVISION News

-"El Museo Bienal (S) Files 2011" Review on NPR-WNYC "Used/Reused"featured on WPIX-11, Lisa Mateo, watch Time Warner NY1, Stephanie Simon, watch and in Spanish at NY1 Noticias, Alejandra Soto, watch
+"El Museo Bienal (S) Files 2011" NPR-WNYC, Gisele Regatao "Used/Reused"featured on WPIX-11, Lisa Mateo, Time Warner NY1, Stephanie Simon, and in Spanish at NY1 Noticias, Alejandra Soto

 Recent Awards 2013 MCAF Grant for "Frida Loves NY" project, Lower Manhattan Cultural Council, NY 2013 Northern Manhattan Arts Alliance Grant 2012 Second Prize, The United Nations Correspondents Association/Ranan Lurie 2012 Second Prize, XIV Porto Cartoon Festival, Portugal.
 2012 Second Prize, Jordan Winery Project, New York Foundation for the Arts.
 2012 MCAF Grant, Lower Manhattan Cultural Council, NY 2011 International Latino Book Awards, Manhattitlan, Best Art Book.2011 People's Prize, Knnoke-Heist Humor Festival, Belgium.2011 Northern Manhattan Arts Alliance Grant and2011 MCAF Grant, Lower Manhattan Cultural Council, NYfor "Used / Reused" project of mixed media works."El Award 2010" by El Diario newspaper, New York City.